 Located just 2 hours away from Madrid, Salamanca is a great city to visit as a day trip, or better yet, stay a night or two and take in all of the culture and beauty that this UNESCO World Heritage City has to offer.
 Salamanca is perhaps best known for its university, which is the oldest in Spain (founded in 1218), and the third oldest in Europe.
 The University has a number of sites that can be visited.
 The city has a vibrancy and pulse that is quite unique, and stems from the buzz created by the students that come from all parts of Spain, and around the world, to study at this esteemed institution.

 The best way to explore Salamanca is to take a walking tour with a local guide who will tell you about its history.
 You will be met by your guide either at your hotel or at the train station if visiting Salamanca as a day trip.
 On this 3 hour private tour you can explore the main sites in this historic city, including the university, Plaza Mayor and cathedrals.
 Your guide will customize the tour to include the sites that are of most interest to you.

 A suggested itinerary could include visits to the following sites:

-- Plaza Mayor – one of the largest squares in Spain, built in the 1730s.
+- Plaza Mayor – the center of city life and one of the largest squares in Spain

-- Casa de las Conchas – the House of Shells, the symbol of St. James, was built in 1500.
+- Casa de las Conchas – the House of Shells, a symbol of St. James

-- Pontifical University of Salamanca – university run by the Conference of Spanish Bishops was established in 1218.
+- University of Salamanca – established in 1218

 As usual, thanks for reading.
 Please visit International Lodging Corporation at our home page.